SugiharaLab/EDM_Documentation/docs/edm_functions.md

 If `knn` is not specified, it is set equal to the library size.
 If `knn` is specified, it must be greater than `E`.

+`nan` values are inserted in the output DataFrame where there is no observation or prediction.

 ** Note ** :
 `SMap` should be called with columns explicitly corresponding to dimensions `E`.
-In the univariate case (number of `columns` = 1) with default `embedded = false`, the time series will be time-delay embedded to dimension E, `SMap` coefficients correspond to each dimension.
+In the univariate case (number of `columns` = 1) with default `embedded = false`, the time series will be time-delay embedded to dimension `E`, `SMap` coefficients correspond to each dimension.

 If a multivariate data set is used (number of `columns` > 1) it must use `embedded = true` with `E` equal to the number of columns.
-This prevents the function from internally time-delay embedding the multiple columns to dimension E.  If the internal time-delay embedding is performed, then state-space columns will not correspond to the intended dimensions in the matrix inversion, coefficient assignment, and prediction.
-In the multivariate case, the user should first prepare the embedding (using [`Embed()`](../edm_functions/#embed) for time-delay embedding if desired), then pass this embedding to `SMap` with appropriately specified `columns`, `E`, and `embedded = true`.
+This prevents the function from internally time-delay embedding the multiple columns to dimension `E`.
+If internal time-delay embedding were performed, then state-space columns will not correspond to the intended dimensions in the matrix inversion, coefficient assignment, and prediction.
+In this multivariate case, the user can first prepare the embedding (using [`Embed()`](../edm_functions/#embed) for time-delay embedding if desired, add a first column of time), then pass this embedding to `SMap` with appropriately specified `columns`, `E`, and `embedded = true`.

-In PyEDM: The default LAPACK SVD solver `dgelss()` can be replaced with a class object instantiated from the sklearn.linear_model class.
+In PyEDM: The default LAPACK SVD solver `dgelss()` can be replaced with a class object instantiated from the `sklearn.linear_model` class.
 Supported solvers include `LinearRegression`, `Ridge`, `Lasso`, `ElasticNet`, `RidgeCV`, `LassoCV`, `ElasticNetCV`.
+See  [`examples`](./solvers_demo.ipynb).

 | Parameter | Type | Default | Purpose |
 | --------- | ---- | ------- | ------- |